zchee/golang-wiki/GerritAccess.md

 ### Code Review Requirements

-Every CL requires _both_ a code review (Code-Review+2) from an approver and the involvement of a second trusted approver (an additional Code-Review+2, or a Trust+1).
-Requiring two people ensures that code cannot be submitted unilaterally from a single compromised account.
-If the author of a change is an approver, they can provide the Trust+1 for their own CLs, but not the Code-Review+2.
-Once a review has a Code-Review+2 and either a second Code-Review+2 or a Trust+1, it can be submitted, by any approver.
+Every CL requires _both_ a code review (Code-Review+2) from an approver and the involvement of two Google employees using Google-secured computers, either as code uploader or as a reviewer voting at least Code-Review+1.
+Requiring multiple people ensures that code cannot be submitted unilaterally from a single compromised account.
+The Google employee and hardware requirements further raise the bar: since CLs in many repos are essentially published by Google for download by users at commit time, the Google involvement is to approve this publication.
+Once a review has a Code-Review+2 and the necessary Google involvement, it can be submitted, by any approver.
 All these rules are enforced by the Gerrit server.

 A Code-Review+2 vote means that you have read the change and are confident that it is correct and appropriate to submit.
 Typically, you should only Code-Review+2 code in directories or packages that you "own"; the exception is trivial and obviously correct changes.
 Note that all user-visible new features or changes—new API, new command-line flags, and so on—need to go through the [proposal process](https://go.dev/s/proposal-process).
 The CLs should reference the specific accepted proposal [in the commit message](https://github.com/golang/go/wiki/CommitMessage) (“For #NNN.”).

+When adding a Code-Review+2 vote, it is encouraged to also add Run-TryBots+1 and Auto-Submit+1: see the [auto-submit](#auto-submit) section below for details.

-A Trust+1 vote means that you have read the change and are confident that the change does not introduce any sort of security vulnerability or other clearly inappropriate code change.
-As long as you are sure about that, it's OK to Trust+1 a change even if you don't fully understand all the details of the change.
+A Code-Review+1 vote means that you have read the change and believe it seems reasonable but aren’t making the definitive judgement that Code-Review+2 indicates.
+It also means that are confident that the change does not introduce any sort of security vulnerability or other clearly inappropriate code change.

 When a change has the appropriate reviews to be submitted, a Submit button appears in Gerrit (for approvers).
 You should only submit changes with a Code-Review+2 from the owner of that area (maybe you!).

-If you are an approver, you can (and are encouraged to) Trust+1 every change you mail, by changing your [`git mail` alias](https://go.dev/doc/contribute#git-config) to be `git codereview mail -trust`.

-The website repo is a special case for now.
-Committing a CL requires the involvement of two Google employees, either as code uploader or as a reviewer voting at least Code-Review+1.
-This requirement replaces the Trust+1 votes, which are ignored in that repo.
+To request approver access, reference https://go-review.googlesource.com/#/admin/groups/1005,members in your bug.
+See below.

 ### Auto-Submit